The Undergraduate Program

 - Seminars which require a departmental application.
 Students must file a seminar application with the department during the seminar application window.
-For spring 2017, the early registration application period is open from February 28th-March 28th for priority admission.
-Students who apply by the priority deadline will be informed of their acceptance on April 14th.
-To apply after the priority deadline will be responded to as soon as possible, but a response before early registration is not guaranteed.
+For spring 2018, the early registration application period is open from October 10th-November 2nd at 11:00 AM for priority admission.
+Students who apply by the priority deadline will be informed of their acceptance on November 9th.
+Applications received after the priority deadline will be responded to as soon as possible, but a response before early registration is not guaranteed.

 - Seminars which require instructor’s written or verbal permission (or an instructor-managed application).
 Students must email the instructor or visit their office hours to request permission.
 Many of these courses are blocked for registration; in these cases, students are required to join the waitlist in SSOL or myBarnard after getting permission.
 The instructor will then approve you in the course.
 (If you do not obtain permission for the seminars which require it, you may be removed from the waitlist or roster.)

 - Seminars which do not require instructor’s permission.
 Students may freely enroll until the course fills, or add themselves to a waitlist (most seminars are capped at 15).

 Please note that graduate students may enroll in any 4000-level or above seminar, as well as a few 3000-level seminars with instructor’s permission.